Turing instability and 2-D pattern formation in reaction-diffusion systems derived from kinetic theory: Kinetic equations and diffusive limits

 \section{Kinetic equations and diffusive limits}

-We recall here the physical setting used in \cite{bisi2022reaction, martalo2024reaction} to derive some reaction-diffusion systems as diffusive limit of kinetic equations in gasdynamics.\\ We consider a binary gas mixture diffusing in a host medium.
+We recall here the physical setting used in \cite{bisi2022reaction, martalo2024reaction} to derive some reaction-diffusion systems as diffusive limit of kinetic equations in gas dynamics.\\ { We first provide some preliminaries on the physical modeling adopted here to describe interacting mixtures of polyatomic species \cite{giovangigli2012multicomponent,groppi1999kinetic}.
+Each gas species, say $C^i$, may have a number $l^i$ of possible discrete values for the internal energy.
+We denote each one of these values by $E^i_j$, $j=1,\ldots,l^i$.
+As a consequence, we treat the $i$-th species as composed by $l^i$ components $C^i_j$, $j=1,\ldots,l^i$, being the component $C^i_j$ characterized by the internal energy $E^i_j$.} { We report here a general encounter expressed as follows

+In the case of mechanical collisions, in which molecules do not change their nature, we may have elastic scattering, when there is not energy dissipation due to absorption by the particles, and in the formulation \eqref{C0CollGen} we have $(i,j)=(l,m)$ and $(h,k)=(n,p)$.
+If, instead, there is a variation of the internal energies of the pair of impinging particles, we have the collision \eqref{C0CollGen} with $i=l$ and $h=n$, but $j \not= m$ and/or $k \not= p$.
+Finally, in case of chemical encounters, there is also a mass transfer and particles change the gas species they belong to.
+When this happens we have collision \eqref{C0CollGen} with $(i,h)\neq(l,n)$ and $i\neq n$. \\ Indicating by $f_j^i(t,\mathbf{x},\mathbf{v})$ the distribution function associated to the component $C_j^i$ depending on time $t$, position $\mathbf{x}$, and molecular velocity $\mathbf{v}$, the Boltzmann-type operator for encounter \eqref{C0CollGen} takes the following form (dependence on time and space is omitted)

+where \begin{itemize} \item[-] $(\mathbf{v},\mathbf{w})$ are the ingoing microscopic velocities of particles with mass $m_i$ and $m_h$, respectively; \item[-] $(\mathbf{v}^\prime,\mathbf{w}^\prime)$ are the post interaction microscopic velocities of particles having mass $m_l$ and $m_n$ ($l=i$ and $n=h$ in mechanical encounters); \item[-] the heaviside function $\mathcal{H}$ depends on the modulus of relative velocity $\mathbf{g}=\mathbf{v}-\mathbf{w}$ and on the energy gap $\delta_{ih}^{ln}=2m_i\,m_h\,(E_m^l+E_p^n-E_j^i-E_k^h)/(m_i+m_h)$ (the gap is null in elastic collisions); \item[-] the cross sections $\sigma$ depends on the modulus of the ingoing relative velocity and on the deflection angle $\hat{\boldsymbol{\Omega}}\cdot\hat{\boldsymbol{\Omega}}^\prime$, being $\hat{\boldsymbol{\Omega}}$ the direction of vector $\mathbf{g}$. \end{itemize}} { The gaseous mixture considered in in \cite{bisi2022reaction, martalo2024reaction} is composed by two constituents} diffusing in a host medium.
 The first constituent $Y$ is assumed to be polyatomic with two different energy levels $E_1$ and $E_2$; therefore, it can be split in two components $Y_1$ and $Y_2$.
 The second gas $Z$ is supposed to be monatomic, endowed with a unique energy level $E_Z$.
 We indicate by $m_Y$ and $m_Z$ the masses of polyatomic and monatomic gas particles, respectively.\\ The background medium is a mixture whose gases are much denser than the previous ones.
 We suppose that this mixture is composed by three components $A$, $B$ and $C$, with masses $m_A$, $m_B$ and $m_C$.
 We assume that their distributions are maxwellian functions with unit temperature and zero mean velocity

 $i=A,B,C$; the number densities $n_i$ are supposed to be constant.

 The evolution of the distribution functions $f_1$, $f_2$ and $f_Z$ of constituents $Y_1$, $Y_2$ and $Y_Z$ is governed by Boltzmann-like equations, where the collision operator takes account of elastic, inelastic and reactive interactions.
 More precisely, in addition to elastic collisions, the following transitions occur